 It is the joy of exploring fresh markets, smelling the smoky satay from a roadside barbecue or pointing to something cooking over an open fire in an attempt to ask what it is I was about to eat.
 It is gaining an insight into the culture of where I am through the eyes of the people’s culinary dishes, from the traditional fare of Thailand, the eclectic fusion dishes of Singapore or the often insane inventiveness of the food in the Philippines.
 The experience of the food in south east Asia is as important as how it tastes, and that is why I love it.

-Each time I have somehow found myself somewhere in south east Asia, and each time the region gave me exactly what I needed.
+Each time I have felt like the fight was getting too much or life threw a hard curveball at me I somehow found myself somewhere in south east Asia, and each time the region gave me exactly what I needed to pick myself up and get back in the ring.
 It was as if the universe knew I was treading water in an open sea, and allowed the region to move me to shallower waters and openly guide me back onto a path that was right for me.

 Somehow, just travelling through south east Asia gave me balance, an innate sense of equilibrium that allowed me to take stock and evaluate my life.
 Every single time I have visited, even for brief periods, it has helped me rejuvenate, regenerate, and be ready for whatever else the world can throw at me in the future.